mtong1/CompRoboWarmup2023/README.md

     What would you do to improve your project if you had more time?
     What are the key takeaways from this assignment for future robotic programming projects?
 For each takeaway, provide a sentence or two of elaboration.

+DRIVE SQUARE
+    The drive square follower node allows the robot to draw a 1 meter square.
+The movment is hardcoded based on speed and time.
+    A diffuclty of

 WALL FOLLOWER
     The wall follower node allows the robot to sense the wall nearest to its right, and drive parallel to it.